 Null Values

-Include the ELEMENT in the {} curly brackets and after the comma add the number you want to use for when the element does not have a value.
-In the example below the element is treated as having a value of 0 until the user updates the element with an actual value.
+In the example below, the element is treated as having a value of 0 until the user updates the element with an actual value.

 ISNULL({ELEMENT:element_name}, 0)